kjarmicki/ads-tracker/README.md

 For the most part, I'm not using `require` directly in my modules, unless the dependency could be copy-pasted into my module and it would still make sense.
 Most of the modules expose creator functions that accept dependencies as arguments.
 This style allows me to easily replace dependencies in various contexts (like testing) and gives me a sense of clear boundaries regarding what should be a part of the module and what should not.
-I'm aware of existence of tools like Rewire or Proxyquire, but I see no real need for them if I just allow my modules to receive dependencies from the outside.
+I'm aware of the existence of tools like Rewire or Proxyquire, but I see no real need for them if I just allow my modules to receive dependencies from the outside.

 #### Clean architecture